CrowdStrike (NASDAQ:CRWD) Issues Q2 Earnings Guidance

-CrowdStrike (NASDAQ:CRWD – Get Rating) last issued its earnings results on Thursday, June 2nd.
-The company reported $0.31 EPS for the quarter, beating analysts’ consensus estimates of $0.23 by $0.08.
-The company had revenue of $487.83 million during the quarter, compared to the consensus estimate of $464.35 million.
-CrowdStrike had a negative return on equity of 15.87% and a negative net margin of 16.17%.
-CrowdStrike’s quarterly revenue was up 61.1% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.14) earnings per share.
-Analysts predict that CrowdStrike will post -0.89 earnings per share for the current fiscal year.

-In other news, CFO Burt W. Podbere sold 10,000 shares of the company’s stock in a transaction dated Tuesday, April 12th.
-The shares were sold at an average price of $235.09, for a total transaction of $2,350,900.00.
-Following the completion of the sale, the chief financial officer now owns 321,215 shares of the company’s stock, valued at approximately $75,514,434.35.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO George Kurtz sold 75,801 shares of the stock in a transaction that occurred on Monday, March 21st.
-The stock was sold at an average price of $200.92, for a total transaction of $15,229,936.92.
+In related news, insider Shawn Henry sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $203.04, for a total value of $4,060,800.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CFO Burt W. Podbere sold 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 12th.
+The stock was sold at an average price of $235.09, for a total value of $2,350,900.00.
+Following the completion of the sale, the chief financial officer now owns 321,215 shares in the company, valued at approximately $75,514,434.35.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 170,458 shares of company stock valued at $35,634,355.
-Company insiders own 6.82% of the company’s stock.
+Insiders have sold a total of 170,458 shares of company stock worth $35,634,355 in the last quarter.
+6.82% of the stock is currently owned by insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Penserra Capital Management LLC boosted its position in shares of CrowdStrike by 30.3% during the 4th quarter.
-Penserra Capital Management LLC now owns 899 shares of the company’s stock valued at $184,000 after acquiring an additional 209 shares during the last quarter.
-Evergreen Capital Management LLC bought a new position in shares of CrowdStrike during the 1st quarter valued at approximately $223,000.
-Sequoia Financial Advisors LLC bought a new position in shares of CrowdStrike during the 1st quarter valued at approximately $287,000.
-Golden State Wealth Management LLC boosted its position in shares of CrowdStrike by 24.8% during the 1st quarter.
-Golden State Wealth Management LLC now owns 1,651 shares of the company’s stock valued at $301,000 after acquiring an additional 328 shares during the last quarter.
-Finally, Crestwood Advisors Group LLC bought a new stake in CrowdStrike in the fourth quarter worth $319,000.
-63.02% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the business.
+Sawtooth Solutions LLC purchased a new position in shares of CrowdStrike during the 1st quarter worth $354,000.
+EP Wealth Advisors LLC lifted its stake in shares of CrowdStrike by 9.1% during the 1st quarter.
+EP Wealth Advisors LLC now owns 2,399 shares of the company’s stock worth $545,000 after purchasing an additional 200 shares during the period.
+The Manufacturers Life Insurance Company lifted its stake in shares of CrowdStrike by 379.2% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 27,256 shares of the company’s stock worth $6,145,000 after purchasing an additional 21,568 shares during the period.
+Capital Research Global Investors lifted its stake in shares of CrowdStrike by 8.3% during the 1st quarter.
+Capital Research Global Investors now owns 2,044,108 shares of the company’s stock worth $464,176,000 after purchasing an additional 156,121 shares during the period.
+Finally, Golden State Wealth Management LLC lifted its stake in shares of CrowdStrike by 24.8% during the 1st quarter.
+Golden State Wealth Management LLC now owns 1,651 shares of the company’s stock worth $301,000 after purchasing an additional 328 shares during the period.
+Hedge funds and other institutional investors own 63.02% of the company’s stock.

 CrowdStrike Holdings, Inc provides cloud-delivered protection across endpoints and cloud workloads, identity, and data.
 It offers threat intelligence, managed security services, IT operations management, threat hunting, Zero Trust identity protection, and log management.
 The company primarily sells subscriptions to its Falcon platform and cloud modules through its direct sales team that leverages its network of channel partners.